 Memo format: Memos are to be single spaced, typed and written in memorandum form.
-The references should be both embedded in the text MLA style with a separate Works Cited page which is a list of references.
+The references should be both embedded in the text MLA style with a separate Works Cited page which is a list of references, see http://owl.english.purdue.edu/owl/resource/747/02/.